delwinvanstrien/misinformation-detection-ml/README.md

-# 🔍 Misinformation Detection using Machine Learning
+# 🔍 Misinformation Detection Using Machine Learning

 This project showcases three classical machine learning models trained in R to predict the occurrence of online misinformation.